All 12 boys and coach successfully rescued from Thai cave

 "The second four, we moved them yesterday from the cave, the age is from 12 to 14," the commission commander of the medical department said Tuesday. "[They] were alert, and able to identify themselves.
 When they arrived at Chiang Rai hospital there was a primary medical examination conducted on all four of them.
 All four are healthy."

-The parents are able to see their kids through a glass window, but they are not allowed to make physical contact with them because docs are concern about infection.
+The boys' parents are able to see their kids through a glass window at the hospital.
+They have been temporarily cordoned off from family members over concerns of infection.

-The boys can all eat bland foods, but they can't eat anything spicy.
-The boys are still requesting the Thai basil fried rice, but they're not allowed to eat it yet.

-The boys have been in the cave since June 23 when they were exploring the cave and unexpected rain flooded the tunnels.
-It was 10 days before the boys were miraculously located, and the remaining five have been in the cave for eight days.

 All 12 boys and coach successfully rescued from Thai cave